liatrio/azrure-data-factory-poc/README.md

-# Data Factory Automation Example - Liatrio POC2
+# Data Factory Automation Example

-This repository contains all of the code that was used for POC2.
+This repository contains all of the code that was used for a proof of concept done by Liatrio.
 There are for repositories and each repository has been stored in this repository as a directory.

 ## Repositories